 Toxic to PetsDifficulty

 Easy to Moderate21.
-Egyptian Papyrus (Cyperus papyrus ‘King Tut’)
+Egyptian Papyrus (Cyperus papyrus ‘King Tut’) – tall grass as an interesting indoor tree

 Source: hortology on Instagram

-Even though this is technically a grass, anything that can reach six feet tall may as well be considered a small tree.
+Even though this is technically grass, anything that can reach six feet tall may as well be considered a small tree.
 Like many of the papyrus, it’s practically impossible to kill it by overwatering.

-The Egyptian Papyrus is also a fast-growing plant and tolerates low light levels.
+Also, the Egyptian Papyrus is also a fast-growing plant and tolerates low light levels.
 However, it’s not very drought tolerant.

 Light Requirements